Karlovy Vary Film Festival with a prize for Ethan Hawke

 The Karlovy Vary Film Festival is one of the oldest in Europe.
 According to the organizers, more than 100,000 cinema tickets were sold within a week.

-Karlovy Vary – The refugee drama “As far as I can walk” by the Serbian director Stefan Arsenijevic has won the main prize at the 55th Karlovy Vary International Film Festival.
+The refugee drama “As far as I can walk” by the Serbian director Stefan Arsenijevic won the main prize at the 55th Karlovy Vary International Film Festival.

 The 44-year-old accepted the crystal globe on Saturday evening at the closing gala in the Czech spa town.
 The prize is endowed with the equivalent of almost 22,000 euros.
 The film is about Strahinja and his wife Ababuo, who leave Ghana to find a better life in Europe.
 Leading actor Ibrahim Koma was also named best actor.